-Along with one other student, Matthew, I was lucky enough to spend two weeks virtually working with the team at Brightree ltd. We were tasked with creating a new website using Orchard CMS, which is a content management system.
-In between working on our website, we listened to presentations from other employees at Brightree about their roles and how the business runs.
+I was lucky enough to spend two weeks working virtually with the team at Brightree ltd. We were tasked with creating a new website using Orchard CMS, which is a content management system.
+In between, we listened to presentations from other employees at Brightree about their roles and how the business runs.

-Having the work experience fully online wasn’t an issue for me.
-I was able to complete my work with very few problems and our communication with the rest of the team ran very smoothly via digital platforms like Microsoft Teams.
+Having the work experience fully virtual wasn’t an issue for me.
+I was able to complete my work with very few problems and communication with the rest of the team ran very smoothly via Microsoft Teams.

-Mathew and I worked together to create a fully functioning blog website.
-I learnt a lot about content management systems and I am now able to create my own personal portfolio website so that any future employers can learn about me.
+I worked with another student, Matthew, to create a fully functioning blog website.
+I learnt a lot about content management systems and I’m now able to create my own personal portfolio website so that any future employers can learn about me.

 My favourite part of the internship was learning how a web development company like Brightree operates.
 The meeting I had with their end product tester was really interesting and I enjoyed learning about the process of testing newly built websites.